Free Mortgage Assessment. Contact Today!!!

 Government grants are designed to make housing affordable and accessible.
 In today’s financial market, it’s no secret that property prices have been rising at a rapid pace, and Queensland is no exception.
 For several aspiring buyers, the dream of owning a home can feel increasingly out of reach.
 Government schemes, both at the federal and state levels, aim to reduce the financial burden, boost buyer confidence and encourage more Australians to take that important first step onto the property ladder.

 As property values increase, so do the associated costs, including the deposits, stamp duty, and other legal fees.
 Even with no deposit home loans, mortgage repayments and interest can be a nightmare to deal with.
 For first-time buyers, especially those with numerous financial commitments, saving enough can take forever.
-Government assistance can help reduce or offset such costs, making it easier to secure a home loan and complete a purchase.
+Government assistance can help reduce or offset costs, making it easier to secure a home loan and complete a purchase.

 There are two broad categories of government support, one is a direct financial grant with one-off payments given to eligible buyers that help reduce the deposit cost, cover closing costs and help make improvements or emergency upgrades in the home.
 While another is a government-backed loan guarantee, which, rather than providing cash, acts as a guarantee to lenders, helping buyers secure a home loan with little deposit without having to pay the LMI.